turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 is serious business, and DeFi smart contracts are serious money.
 Testing is the crucial pillar of the software development process that directly correlates to risk.
 I hope I have your attention by now.

-Testing is a huge topic and all we will only have time here to get started and focus on unit testing.
-Unit testing is just the beginning and acts as a critical first line of defense.
-In this tutorial, we will pick up where we left off from the last tutorial.
-We'll take a look at how we unit test NEAR Rust smart contracts on my favorite [STAKE][3] project.
+Testing is a huge topic.
+Our learning journey into testing begins with unit testing.
+Unit testing is a crucial first line of defense.
+In this tutorial, we will pick up where we left off and see how to unit test NEAR Rust smart contracts.
 There's a lot to cover, so let's roll up our sleeves and get to work ...

 {% hint style="danger" %}
 #### WARNING: Do not trust contract code blindly
-The smart contract deployment is considered immutable after all full access keys have been deleted assuming the contract does not contain any malicious code that will re-add full access keys to itself or redeploy.
+Smart contract deployments are considered immutable after all full access keys have been deleted and if the contract does not contain any malicious code that will re-add full access keys to itself or redeploy itself.
 This means smart contracts can only be fully trusted if the code has been audited either by yourself or by a trusted third party.
 {% endhint %}

 ## Show Me the Tests
-Lucky for us, Rust provides comes with batteries included with robust support for [testing][1].
-We'll also leverage the NEAR Rust SDK which also provides great support for unit testing.
-The STAKE project links to NEAR Rust SDK [v2.4.0][6] on GitHub to take advantage of the latest and greatest features.
-The current version of the NEAR Rust SDK on [crates.io][7] as of this writing is v2.0.1, and unit testing support has changed a bit in v2.4.0 with some non-backward compatible breaking changes.
+Lucky for us, Rust comes with batteries included with robust support for [testing][1].
+We'll also leverage the NEAR Rust SDK which also provides great support for unit testing smart contracts.
+Once again, we'll use the [STAKE][3] project to showcase the code.
+The STAKE project links to NEAR Rust SDK [v2.4.0][6] on GitHub to take advantage of the l atest and greatest features.
+The current version of the NEAR Rust SDK on [crates.io][7] as of this writing is v2.0.1, and unit testing support has improved a bit in v2.4.0 with some non-backward compatible breaking changes.
 To pull in NEAR Rust SDK [v2.4.0][6] into the project, specify the dependency in Cargo.toml as:

 ```toml
 [dependencies]